The range will be closing at 6:00PM on Friday, Dec 20th.

 damaged feed lips

-Over time, the magazine feed lips, and the spring can wear out, potentially leading to misfeeds and misfires.
-If the feed lips fail to securely hold the round, the bullet’s nose can misalign, taking an upward angle that prevents it from chambering correctly; this can lead to a “tip-up” malfunction.
+Your magazine is another place where trouble likes to hide.
+Over time, the feed lips and spring can wear out, leading to misfeeds and misfires.
+If the feed lips get bent or damaged, they won’t hold the round securely.
+This might cause the bullet’s nose to point up, which prevents it from chambering correctly; this can lead to a “tip-up” malfunction.
 Additionally, a weak magazine spring may not adequately push the rounds into position, causing them to bounce loosely.

 Extractor & Ejector